elliewix/textbook-reviews/README.md

 I'm making this public so I can keep track of what I've seen and be transparent about the process.
 I also get asked about books for teaching Python with A LOT, so I'd love to be able to provide this link instead of word vomiting on twitter.

+I will be working with a TA during Summer 2018 to review more books, so she and I will be entering in reviews as we go.

 # Please help!

 I'm making this public so I can keep track of what I've seen and be transparent about the process.
 I also get asked about books for teaching Python with A LOT, so I'd love to be able to provide this link instead of word vomiting on twitter.